pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 # Customize Installation of Namespace Provisioner

+This topic tells you how to customize a standard installation of Namespace Provisioner in Tanzu Application Manager (commonly known as TAP).

 Namespace Provisioner is packaged and distributed using a set of Carvel tools.
 The Namespace Provisioner package is installed as part of all the standard installation profiles except the View profile.
 For more information about installation profiles, see [Installation profiles in Tanzu Application Platform](../about-package-profiles.hbs.md#profiles-and-packages).

 The default set of resources provisioned in a namespace is based on a combination of the Tanzu Application Platform installation profile employed and the supply chain that is installed on the cluster.
 For a list of what resources are created for different profile and supply chain combinations, see the [Default Resources](reference.md#default-resource) mapping table.